Pronto Software: Technology

-In 1984, the company released the PRONTO Enterprise Management suite.
-Subsequent developments included the launch of PRONTO-Xi Phase 4 in 2005.
-In 2016, the company introduced Pronto Woven, a digital consultancy service designed to integrate with and extend the functionality of Pronto Xi.
+In 1984, the company launched a suite of PRONTO Enterprise Management tools.

+In 2005, the company launched PRONTO-Xi Phase 4.

+In 2016, Pronto launched a digital consultancy service called Pronto Woven, a software complementary to Pronto Xi.

-Pronto Xi operates on Linux (Red Hat), UNIX (AIX or Solaris), and Microsoft Windows Server 2008 platforms.
-In UNIX and Linux environments, the system is accessed via a proprietary thin client, communicating with the application server over SSH, Telnet, or SSL-encrypted Telnet protocols.
-A web-based client has been introduced to support modern deployment strategies and serves as the basis for ongoing platform evolution.
+Pronto Xi runs on Linux (RedHat), UNIX (AIX or Solaris), or Microsoft Windows Server 2008.
+In Unix/Linux deployments, users access the application through a proprietary thin client application which connects to the server using SSH, Telnet, or SSL encrypted Telnet.
+Recent years have seen the introduction of a web client that is the basis of future development.

-Supported relational database management systems (RDBMS) include Informix Dynamic Server, Oracle Database, and Microsoft SQL Server.
+Supported databases are Informix Dynamic Server, Oracle, or SQL Server.

 Technology partners

 Pronto Software is partnered with IBM, Remap, TIG Freight Management, ProSpend, Action HRM, Nomos One, Maralan Documentation, QBuild, Square, BundyPlus, Filebound Solutions, Ozedi and Finlease.

 Independent Consultants

 There is a range of independent consultants not affiliated with Pronto Software servicing various industries.

 To date, Pronto software does not offer affiliation programs for independent consultants.